alphagov/forms/design/prototype-version-1/prototype-tested.md

 #### **Actions**

-- [X] change ‘page list’ in the ‘go to...’ link to ‘form overview’
+- [X] change ‘go to page list’ link to ‘go to form overview’
 - [X] change any reference to ‘page’ to ‘question’
-- [X] make long version the main option and make short version optional
+- [X] make long version of a question the main option and make short version optional
-- [X] add context for both ‘long’ and ‘short version’
+- [X] add context for both ‘long’ and ‘short version’ of a question
 - [X] move hint text up
-- [X] change the buttons on the left hand side ‘update preview’ to ‘save changes’
+- [X] change the button on the left hand side from ‘update preview’ to ‘save changes’
 - [X] add a ‘back’ button

 ---